Chapter 15 : Chapter Fifteen: Lost And Found

 "Albus?"
 Remus asked, wanting more of a explanation.

 "I would like for the adults to follow me into the kitchen, while the children wait here, we'll only be a moment."
-Dumbledore ordered in a voice no one could argue with.
+Dumbledore ordered in a tone no one could argue with.

 Remus, Sirius, and Mr. and Mrs. Weasley hurried out of the room with Dumbledore while the kids were left to look at each other in annoyance and confusion.
 Harry picked up the fear in Dumbledore's tone as quickly as Remus and Sirius did, and knew the locket had to be very dark magic, something that would actually scare Dumbledore.
 Harry felt a shiver run down his spine.